 London Bridge is home to some of the best Sunday roasts south of the river.
 Indulgent yet affordable roast dinner spots in London’s central district, often made using quality ingredients sourced from just down the road at Borough Market.
 Juicy chicken with stuffing and gravy, rare roast beef with Yorkshire pudding and all the trimmings - nothing is more satisfying than finishing off the weekend with a hearty roast dinner in a London pub.
 With the Shard on your one side and Tower Bridge on the other, the roast dinners around here are something special.
 Read on to find out the best Sunday roasts near London Bridge and Borough Market.

-Less than 5 minutes stroll from London Bridge tube station, St Christopher’s Pub on Borough High Street is our favourite spot in the area for a delicious yet affordable Sunday Roast.
-The Sunday menu is a simple choice between rare roast beef, succulent pork belly or lemon and thyme chicken, served with roasted veggies and gravy (plus Yorkshires if you opt for the beef or pork).
+Less than 5 minutes stroll from London Bridge tube station, we couldn't not mention our very own traditional English pub, located right beneath one of our two London Bridge hostels.
+St Christopher’s Inn on Borough High Street does a delicious yet affordable Sunday roast - a simple choice between rare roast beef, succulent pork belly or lemon and thyme chicken, served with roasted veggies and gravy (plus Yorkshires if you opt for the beef or pork).

-At just £13.50, you’ll be lucky to find a better value roast dinner in this part of London!
-Wash it all down with a beer or ale (they have over 100 stocked from all over the world) and you’re all set for one seriously satisfying Sunday dinner in a quaint old English pub.
+At just £13.50, it's one of the best value roast dinners in this part of London!
+Wash it all down with a beer or ale (there are over 100 stocked from all over the world) and you’re all set for one seriously satisfying Sunday dinner in a quaint old English pub near the Thames.

 If there’s gravy in the name then the roasts are bound to be good, and The Laughing Gravy won’t let you down!
 The modern British restaurant calls itself London’s best kept secret, but it won’t be once word about the Sunday roasts get out, as they are to die for.
 Head Chef Michael Facey has worked alongside some of Britain’s top chefs, and now he whips up one of the most beautiful, delicious yet still pretty affordable roast dinners near London Bridge.
 Just a 15 minute walk from Borough Market, The Laughing Gravy serves up giant Sunday roasts for £17.95-£18.95 - juicy roast chicken, slow-roasted lamb or Aberdeen Angus beef onglet with beef dripping roasties, vegetables and a huge Yorkshire pudding to top it all off.